Find Trade Colleges

 Top 10 Most Popular Engineering Technologies Bachelor's Degree Schools

-Our analysis found East Carolina University to be the most popular school for engineering technologies students who want to pursue a bachelor’s degree in North Carolina.
-ECU is a fairly large public school located in the city of Greenville.
+Our 2023 rankings named East Carolina University the most popular school in North Carolina for engineering technologies students working on their bachelor’s degree.
+ECU is a very large public school located in the small city of Greenville.

 Of the 377 students majoring in engineering tech at ECU, 89% are male and 11% are female.